opensrp/helm-charts/charts/opensrp-web/README.md

 ## Session Storage

 The default session storage mechanism is file store.
 This however, prevents pods from being scaled.
+OpenSRP Web >= `v2.1.0` (Opensrp express-server >= `v1.4.0`) now supports session storage on redis (both standalone and sentinel instances).

-You can use a standalone redis deployment for session storage by defining the express.redisStandAloneUrl config:
+You can use a standalone redis deployment by defining the express.redisStandAloneUrl config:

 ```yaml
 express:
   redisStandAloneUrl: "redis://username:password@redis-master.opensrp.svc.cluster.local:6379/4"
 ```

-You can also use a redis sentinel instance for session storage by defining the express.redisSentinelConfig config:
+Or a redis sentinel instance by defining the express.redisSentinelConfig config:

 ```yaml
 express: